ChoiMinSeong-msc/UDACITY_SDC1_Finding_Lanes/UDACITY_SDC1_Finding_Lanes/writeup_template.md

 ### 3. Suggest possible improvements to your pipeline

 We need to suggest more robust algorithm.
+Also more times to tune parameter for it.
+We can also use low-pass or high-pass filters for reducing the noise.
-Maybe using deep learning with lot's of data set would be the one of the solution.
+Maybe using deep learning method with lot's of data set would be the one of the solution.
+The light change problem could be solved by changing color space RGB(Red Green Blue) to HSV(Hue Saturation Value).